 How to configure MX Records

 MX records (Mail Exchanger Records) are used to tell the internet how to route email to your Exchange server or Spam filter.
-Most email environments use an external Spam filter that will guarantee 100% uptime and no email loss by using multiple MX records.
+Most email environments use an external Spam filter that guarantees 100% uptime and no email loss by using multiple MX records.
 The Spam filter will filter out unwanted messages and then route the email to your mail server.

 MX records are configured in DNS.
-To configure MX records using the Control portal follow these steps:
+To configure MX records using the Control portal, follow these steps:

 - Select type: MX

-- In the Exchange field, input the MX record
+- In the Exchange field, input the MX record.

 - Preference: Select 10 for the first record, and ascend for each additional record.
 The lowest Preference number is used first.